chrishenri/rw3d_manual/docs/source/inputs.rst

 ------------

 The parameter file consists in a text file.
 The following blocks of information has to be sequentially provided.
-Note that 3 header lines has to be written before each block.

 - :ref:`General setup`
 - :ref:`Geometry`